korpling/pepperModules-CoNLLCorefModules/README.md

 * manipulators (to map a Salt model to a Salt model, e.g. to add additional annotations, to rename things to merge data etc.)
 * exporters (to map a Salt model to a format _B_).

 For a simple Pepper workflow you need at least one importer and one exporter.
-This project currently supplies an importer for WebAnno TSV format, version 3.
+This project currently supplies an importer and an exporter for the CoNLL Coref format.

 ## Requirements
 Since the module provided here is a plugin for Pepper, you need an instance of the Pepper framework.
 If you do not already have a running Pepper instance, click on the link below and download the latest stable version (not a SNAPSHOT):